Animagix/WCDemo/01-helloWC/README.md

 **5.attributeChangedCallback:**
 Invoked every time an attribute has changed or removed.

-### 3. shadow DOM:
+### STEP 3. shadow DOM:
-In contructor's class we assign a shadow DOM:
+In contructor's class we assign a shadow DOM to our custom element:

 ```
 this.shadowDom = this.attachShadow({ 'mode': 'open' });